cyberbotics/webots/docs/reference/robot.md

 There are certain rules that are followed to create an efficient output.
 Webots nodes are squashed into a single URDF link node whenever possible to simplify the exported robot model.
 In case you want Webots node to be shown as a separate URDF link it is enough to define `name` field.
-URDF links inherit `name` field from Webots node except when there is no `name` field defined or there are two or more Webots nodes with the name.
+URDF links inherit the `name` field from Webots node except when there is no `name` field defined or there are two or more Webots nodes with the name.
 URDF joints are named after position sensor in the corresponding Webots joints.